Ranquil massacre: Origin

 The origins of the rebellion are manifold.
-On the one hand, the massive Colonization plan promoted between 1881-1914 by the Chilean Government, with the consequent installation of 15,000 foreign settlers (Germans, French, Swiss, Austrians, etc.) resulted in the decrease of the heritage of the peoples Mapuche, who, pressured by the continuous state alienation of land, ended up as impoverished farmers in the Lonquimay sector.
+On the one hand, the massive Colonization plan promoted between 1881 and 1914 by the Chilean Government, with the consequent installation of 15,000 foreign settlers (Germans, French, Swiss, Austrians, etc.) resulted in the decrease of the heritage of the peoples Mapuche, who, pressured by the continuous state alienation of land, ended up as impoverished farmers in the Lonquimay sector.
 Another thesis proposes the conditions of semi-slavery that affected peasants and workers in the Lonquimay sector.
 This situation was somewhat similar to that of nitrate plants in northern Chile, where workers were strongly subject to the authority of their employer.
 Even the payment for their services consisted not of money but of tokens, which could only be exchanged at the employer-owned grocery stores.

 In addition, since the end of the 19th century, serious disputes had been generated between the Mapuche communities (ancestral owners of the area), a product of the exile that ended up benefiting foreign settlers.
 Finally, the decision of the company Sociedad Puelma Tupper to evict the "occupiers" or "usurpers" of the lands that the Government had ceded to it, caused a break between the indigenous communities and the State.
 Despite some agreements between the parties, Carabineros de Chile forces began to harass the former residents.